-- We don’t forgive to be forgiven.
-We didn’t earn the sacrifice Jesus did for us.
+- We didn’t earn the sacrifice Jesus did for us.
 There is nothing in the world that makes us right before God when we constantly sin against him.
-He sacrificed himself for us out of love–love for us and love for God, who sent his Son to die for us, so that we would be forgiven based on the perfect and holy sacrifice of our savior.
+Jesus sacrificed himself for us out of love–love for us and love for God, who sent his Son to die for us, so that we would be forgiven based on the perfect and holy sacrifice of our savior.

 - God gives us unmerited kindness–this is known as mercy.
 Grace.
 We don’t deserve it, yet he gives us his grace freely, because of who He is.
 Why would he do that?
 Because God is good.